-Background and Aim: Diabetic nephropathy results from an increasing in oxidative stress.
-The phenolic components of mulberry (Morus nigra L.) leaves extract have antioxidant components and may modulate oxidative stress.
-In this study, the beneficial effects of mulberry leaves extract were assessed in diabetic nephropathy.
+Background and Aim: Diabetes Mellitus (DM) is associated with increased oxidative stress and its related complications.
+The phenolic components of mulberry (Morus nigra L.) leave have antioxidant components that can modulate oxidative stress.
+In this study, the beneficial effects of mulberry leaves extract were assessed in diabetic nephropathy and liver cells damage.

-Results: Fasting blood glucose, creatinine, urea and uric acid were significantly in low levels in extracttreated group compared with the non-treated diabetic rats (p<0.001, p=0.03, p=0.009, and p=0.002; respectively).
+Results: Fasting blood glucose, creatinine, urea and uric acid were significantly in low levels in extract-treated group compared with the non-treated diabetic rats (p<0.001, p=0.03, p=0.009, and p=0.002; respectively).
 White blood cells level was low level (p<0.001) and hemoglobin and hematocrit levels were higher in extract treated group (p<0.001 and p=0.01; respectively).
-Serum albumin level in extracttreated rats was significantly higher than untreated group (p<0.001).
-Histology evaluation showed that glycogen accumulation, fatty degeneration, and lymphocyte infiltration in extract-treated group were mild; while they were moderate in non-treated group; moreover, liver tissue evaluation showed that the fatty degeneration in extracttreated rats was mild and the cytoplasm of hepatocytes was distended by smaller amount of fatty droplets.
+Serum albumin level in extract-treated rats was significantly higher than untreated group (p<0.001).
+Evaluating the histopathology of kidney showed that glycogen accumulation, fatty degeneration, and lymphocyte infiltration in extract-treated group were mild; while they were moderate in non-treated group; moreover, liver tissue evaluation showed that the fatty degeneration in extracttreated rats was mild and the cytoplasm of hepatocytes was distended by smaller amount of fatty droplets.